merely-useful/py-rse/index.md

 we can usually put test cases into groups.
 For example,
-when testing a function that summarizes a table full of data, it's probably enough to check that it handles table with:
+when testing a function that summarizes a table full of data, it's probably enough to check that it handles tables with:

 -   no rows
 -   only one row